LuisRodrigoArce-Valdes/markdown-cv/index.md

 **DNA Extraction and Purification**: Proficiency in extracting high quality genomic DNA both from animal tissues and environmental samples.

 `-`
-**DNA quality and quantity assesments**: Experience in genomic DNA quality evaluation using gel electrophoresis, bioanalyzer fragment analysis and quantification using spectrophotometry (Nanodrop) and fluorometry (Qubit).
+**DNA quality and quantity assessments**: Experience in genomic DNA quality evaluation using gel electrophoresis, bioanalyzer fragment analysis and quantification using spectrophotometry (Nanodrop) and fluorometry (Qubit).

 `-`
 **PCR (Polymerase Chain Reaction)**: Experience in standardization of PCR protocols for DNA amplification.